-- 3.1 The development proposals will include the demolition of existing Harlequins Shopping Centre and pedestrian bridge over Paul Street and making good of the façade of the Guildhall Centre, following removal of the pedestrian bridge. - 3.2 The scheme will retain the retail/commercial frontage and deliver the refurbishment of the upper floors of 21-22 Queen Street to provide co-living accommodation and enhance activity to the Queen Street frontage. - 3.3 Two new blocks accommodating up to 300 co-living bedrooms and associated amenity areas, and a hotel with up to 120 bedrooms and associated space including bar and restaurant will be developed on the area south of Queen Street.
-Proposed building heights will be a maximum of 8 Floors comprising Lower Ground, Upper Ground and maximum 6 floors above in response to the city centre location and urban context. - 3.4 A car park with up to 45 spaces is provided beneath the southern block, and the existing Guildhall Car Park access ramp is retained, with access from Paul Street. - 3.5 A high quality series of open spaces is proposed, linking Paul Street to the City Wall and enhancing pedestrian connectivity to and around the site.
-The landscape scheme includes an interactive display space for the interpretation of the heritage of the site and surroundings and an exciting hard and soft landscape scheme. - 3.6 The public realm to Paul Street and Queen Street will be enhanced to reduce the dominance of the highway and improve the pedestrian environment, as well as enhancing the character of this part of the city centre.
+- 4.1 The development proposals include the demolition of existing Harlequins Shopping Centre and replacement of the pedestrian bridge over Paul Street and making good of the façade of the Guildhall Centre where required. - 4.2 The scheme will retain the retail/commercial frontage and deliver the refurbishment of the upper floors of 21-22 Queen Street to provide co-living accommodation and enhance activity to the Queen Street frontage. - 4.3 The amended scheme will provide two new blocks accommodating up to 259 co-living bedrooms and associated amenity areas, and a hotel with up to 128 bedrooms and associated space including bar and restaurant will be developed on the area south of Queen Street.
+Proposed building heights will be a maximum of 7 Floors comprising Lower Ground, Upper Ground and maximum 5 floors above in response to the city centre location and urban context. - 4.4 A car park with up to 44 spaces is provided beneath the southern block, and the existing Guildhall Car Park access ramp is retained, with access from Paul Street. - 4.5 A high quality series of open spaces is proposed, linking Paul Street to the City Wall and enhancing pedestrian connectivity to and around the site.
+The landscape scheme includes an interactive display space for the interpretation of the heritage of the site and surroundings and an exciting hard and soft landscape scheme. - 4.6 The public realm to Paul Street and Queen Street will be enhanced to reduce the dominance of the highway and improve the pedestrian environment, as well as enhancing the character of this part of the city centre.